nanobash/GEOKEY/README.txt

 	Functions On Instances
 		on(element,event,handler)
-		transcript(text,from,to,handler) NOTE*: from parameter could be 0/1/2/3, to parameter could be 1/2/3 type() NOTE*: Returns type of an parameter info() NOTE*: Returns basic information on instance
+		transcript(text,from,to,handler) NOTE*: from parameter must be 0/1/2/3/4, to parameter must be 1/2/3 type() NOTE*: Returns type of an parameter info() NOTE*: Returns basic information on instance